codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_pagination.rst

 What has been changed
 =====================
-- In CI4 the pagination is a built-in method in the Model class.
-You have to change the views and also the controller in order to use the new pagination library.
+- You have to change the views and also the controller in order to use the new pagination library.
+- If you want to customize the pagination links, you need to create View Templates.
+- In CI4 the pagination uses the actual page number only.
+You can't use the starting index (offset) for the items which is the default in CI3.
+- If you use ``CodeIgniter\Model``, you can use the built-in method in the Model class.

 Upgrade Guide
 =============